 Publicly available information is limited to your screen name and any comments you leave under that name in the forums or other tools on the site.

-You may wish to choose a screen name that does not personally identify you to the other participants.
+You are able to choose a screen name that does not personally identify you to other participants.